SmartMonitoringSchemes/fetchmesh/docs/start.rst

 Installation
 ------------

+For now, fetchmesh is a private tool, and as such it is not publised on PyPI, the public Python package index.
-Since this package is not public, it is not published to PyPI.
-Instead it can be installed directly from GitHub:
+Instead, fetchmesh can be installed with `pip` directly from GitHub:

 .. code:: bash